AsWali/eye-segmentation/notes.md

 How does the input stay the same with stride = 2 at the start ?
 What loss function is used ?
 Does this use paired data ?
 Is this supervised ?

+Difference code and paper:
+- Different init learning rate
+- Have to activate Swa.

+Output notes:
+input/output 1 = 1500 epochs on 1 image, no post filter used

 ## todo
 finish model <- done
 build train script <- done